aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### OPERATION

-If the system must handle 100,000 customers per second or to query big data in milliseconds, then the **architecture must be structured to allow it**.
+If the system must handle 100,000 customers per second or to query big data in milliseconds, then the architecture must be structured to allow it.

 It may mean: